Background information

 In the past, China did not have an official plug and socket system and a wide range of different plugs and sockets were used within its borders.
 For a long time, the Chinese government thought this was the perfect solution (one socket for a huge variety of plugs), but heightened awareness of electrical safety hazards (universal sockets are notoriously unsafe) lead to the adoption of a national standard.

-In 2009, the Chinese government eventually decided on a specific type of (safe) hybrid socket that accommodates Australian type I, American type A and European type C plugs.
+In 2021, the Chinese government eventually decided on a specific type of (safe) hybrid socket that accommodates both Australian type I and American type A plugs.
 However, for grounded equipment, only the three-pronged type I plugs can be used.
 So, in other words, type I could be considered the “preferred and future-proof standard” of mainland China.

 In Australasia and Argentina, type I receptacles typically have the earth contact positioned downwards, whereas in China sockets usually have the earth contact at the top.